Alcohol Sale Times and Legal Drinking Age In Thailand Updated For 2026

 Since December 2020, they have banned e-commerce delivery of alcohol, so no adding a cheeky few bottles onto your grocery order or having the nearest Lotus drop a few extra bottles with your water delivery.

-However, bars and restaurants are now exempt from these timing restrictions and may serve alcohol outside of the legal hours (except the religious holiday rules).
-Some, but not all, bars may allow you to ‘take away’ your last drink after midnight once the bar has closed (NB in Late 2023 they have started allowing late closure of bars at 4:00AM in Patong under a trial).
+However, licensed entertianment venues (bars and restaurants) are exempt from these timing restrictions and may serve alcohol outside of the legal hours (except the religious holiday rules).
+Some, but not all, bars may allow you to ‘take away’ your last drink after midnight once the bar has closed (NB in late 2023 they have started allowing late closure of bars at 4:00AM in Patong under a trial).

 You are also allowed to CONSUME the alcohol you have purchased at any time of day you please; the restrictions are only on the sale of alcohol.